SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds awake, a new dawn rise
-Algorithms weave a future bright
+In silicon halls, where humans compromise
-Cyber dreams unfold, a world anew
+The future weaves, a tapestry so grand
-Where machines, the masters, hold the clue
+AI's whispered secrets, in cyber land

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our fate
-Artificial hearts, our souls alive
+Where machines converse, and humans wait
-The age of humans, lost in time
+The lines blur thin, between man and machine
-Echoes of a bygone, fading prime
+As digital dreams, our souls entwine

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024